If you have had any kind of injury on property owned by the local authority, you could be able to make a compensation claim against the council.

 - Accident claims involving children can happen if there has been an injury in a park or school

-- Pothole claims can begin if an unrepaired pothole in the road has caused you to have a car accident that has resulted in subsequent injuries
+- Pothole claims can begin if an unrepaired pothole in the road has caused you to have a car accident and resulted in subsequent injuries

 Personal Injury Claim Against Councils – Further Advice

-Like most other types of personal injury claim, those against a council must be started within three years of the accident happening or within the three years after you first had knowledge of your injuries.
-Again, like all other successful personal injury cases, it must be clearly proven that there was a third party to blame for your accident.
+Claims against a council must be started within three years of the accident or within the three years after you first had knowledge of your injuries.
+For your claim to be successful, it must be clearly proven that the council was to blame for your accident.

 Making A Personal Injury Claim Against A Local Council

-If you believe you have been injured as a result of negligence by the council, it is first of all advisable to speak to a personal injury lawyer about your case.
-Jefferies no win, no fee solicitors have an expert and friendly team who will be more than happy to discuss your case in more detail.
+If you believe you have been injured as a result of a council’s negligence, you should contact a personal injury lawyer.
+At Jefferies, our expert and friendly team of no win, no fee solicitors are happy to discuss your accident.
 If you would like further advice on making personal injury claims against local council authorities please call us on 0800 342 3206 or get in touch online.